Dryec/tron-wallet-android/README.md

 Tron Wallet is a multifunctional android wallet for the TRON network.

+It gives you the possibility to interact quickly and easily with your account or to keep your TRX and other account data safe in a cold wallet setup.

+This app offers you one of the safest ways to protect your private data.

 # Features
   - **Create Wallet**
     - encrypts private information with a password